fujison-vrc/obs-websocket-serial/README.md

 # obs-websocket-serial

-This is a WORK-IN-PROGRESS repository.
+Initial development is in progress.